bgopi23/tp/docs/DeveloperGuide.md

 #### Detecting duplicate exercises

-Another point of consideration was with regard to how we should determine whether two exercises belonging to the same client is considered a duplicate since an exercise has multiple fields.
+Another point of consideration was with regard to how we should determine whether two exercises belonging to the same client are considered duplicates since an exercise has multiple fields.

 To keep it simple for our initial iterations, we decided to only use lower-cased exercise names to determine duplicates.
 However, this may be changed in the future.
 For example, the same exercise may have a different number of sets, reps and break for different